 Federal, New York State and New York City financial incentives are available to support investments in solar.
 Below is an overview of the incentives available for installing a solar electric system on a commercial building in NY.
-Many of these incentives are tax related and vary from case to case, so you should consult your tax professional to determine your eligibility for tax benefits.
+Some of these incentives are tax related and vary from case to case, so you should consult your tax professional to determine your eligibility for tax benefits.

 Modified Accelerated Cost-Recovery System (MACRS) + Bonus Depreciation: Companies that invest in a solar energy system may be eligible for federal income tax deductions through the Modified Accelerated Cost-Recovery System (MACRS).
-The IRS allows commercial solar PV system owners to deduct up to 85 percent of their tax basis.
-This form of depreciation can be claimed over a five year period.
+This form of depreciation can be claimed over an accelerated five-year period.
 For more information, visit: IRS Publications and DSIRE.

-NY-Sun Incentive: The NY-Sun Initiative provides incentives for installing solar electric systems throughout NYS.
-Incentives are distributed through 3 regions: Con Edison, PSEG Long Island, and The Balance of the State (Upstate).
-NYPA customers are based on the utility operating in their region.
+NY-Sun Incentive: The NY-Sun Initiative provides incentives for installing solar electric systems throughout the state.
+Incentives are distributed through 3 regions: Con Edison, PSEG Long Island, and Upstate.
+Incentives for NYPA customers are based on the utility operating in their region.
 The NY-Sun incentive is funded by the System Benefits Charge (SBC) that appears on your utility bill.

-Under the Megawatt Block incentive structure, each region and sector (commercial vs residential) is assigned a series of MW targets at certain incentive levels, referred to as “blocks.”
-As applications are submitted, incentives are assigned and the kW associated with the applications are added together and the units are converted to MW.
-When the MW target for that block is reached, the block is closed and a new block, with a new target and a lower incentive level, is started.
+Under the Megawatt Block incentive structure, each region and sector (commercial or residential) is assigned a series of MW targets at certain incentive levels, referred to as “blocks.”
+As applications are submitted, incentives at the current level are claimed until the MW target for that block is reached.
+The block is then closed and a new block, with a new target and a lower incentive level, is started.
 Once all of the blocks for a particular region and sector are filled, an incentive for that region and sector will no longer be offered.
 View real time available incentives by block on the Megawatt Block Dashboard.

-NY State Sales Tax Exemption: The law exempts the sale and installation of commercial solar energy systems equipment from state sales taxes, and allows municipalities and cities to exclude these costs from local sales tax.
-In addition, some local cities have exempted commercial systems from the local sales tax but NYC has not.
-DSIRE
+NY State Sales Tax Exemption: The law exempts the sale and installation of commercial solar energy systems equipment from state sales taxes.
+DSIRE The law also allows counties and municipalities to exempt these costs from local sales tax.
+A list of those local governments that do not exempt commercial systems is available here.

 New York City

 New York City Property Tax Abatement (PTA): Building owners who place a grid-connected solar energy system into service from January 1, 2014 through January 1, 2024 are eligible for a four-year Tax Abatement of 5% per year of the installed cost of the system (less the NY-Sun rebate) for 4 years (total of 20%).
-Abatements are capped at $62,500 per year or $250,000 total, applied after the NY-Sun rebate.
+Abatements are capped at $62,500 per year or $250,000 total.
 This tax abatement may not exceed your property tax liability for any given year and application requires filing of paperwork at the Department of Buildings by a registered architect or professional engineer.
 For more information, visit: NYC DOB Property Tax Abatement for Solar.